in Roofnest Tips & Features / by Roofnest Team

-As the leaves fall and the temperature drops, many of us put away our hiking boots and camp stoves for the season, and swap out our hard shell roof top tent for a ski rack (unless, of course, you’ve got a Sandpiper or a Falcon, which means you can have the best of both worlds).
+As the leaves fall and the temperature drops, many of us put away our camp gear for the season and swap out our hard shell roof top tent for a ski rack.
+Unless, of course, you’ve got a Sandpiper or a Falcon, which give you can have the best of both worlds.

-But if you’re a newly-minted Roofnest owner entering your first winter with a roof top tent, you’re probably wondering where you should safely store your roof top tent for winter.
+If you’re a newly-minted Roofnest owner entering your first winter with a roof top tent, you’re probably wondering where you should safely store your RTT for winter.

 We always recommend that you keep your Roofnest at least 2” off the ground to prevent moisture from getting into your tent and causing rot or other potential damage.
-That’s why it’s important to find a safe, convenient place to store your roof top tent until spring rolls around, so you can keep enjoying your tent for many years to come (without it taking over your whole garage).
+That’s why it’s important to find a safe, convenient place to store your roof top tent during the off-season so you can keep enjoying your tent for many years to come — without it taking over your whole garage.

-If you’re ready to say sayonara to the camp season, here are 4 creative options for safely storing your Roofnest until spring.
+Here are 4 creative options for safely storing your Roofnest until you’re ready to camp again.

 This solution is ideal if you don’t want to spend time and money installing a pully system-style storage device for keeping your Roofnest off the ground during the winter:

 - The first step is to purchase a moving bag designed for mattresses.
 A queen size should work perfectly.